cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I read a skill book but my skill didn't go up!

 This is because you "can't concentrate" if you're horny, so you don't get 100% skill experience from skill books.
 Check the _Magic Effects_ tab of your _Magic_ window for **red** effects that affect experience gain.
 Usually they are marked **Lover's Desire**.
 Take care of business and _then_ read the book.

+### I crash in Project AHO when I complete a certain quest!

+Try this.
+Load before you start the quest's conclusion.
+Complete a step.
+Save.
+Reload.
+Complete the next step.
+Continue until you finish the quest without crashing.
+I have confirmation that this does work.